AdedamolaXL/web3-community-outreach/README.md

 the scope of how to reward our most loyal and active members may be explored not just in the governance edge of things but also in the acquistion side of art objects (through discounts) as well slash-prices for online/offline events.
 This is done to show value for members participations.
 Value for value is the name of the game.

 Some systems to adopt are:
-  * Points system - based on rate of purchases - discounts and free NFTs
+  * Points system - based on rate of purchases - discounts/bonuses and free NFTs
   * Tiered rewards - based on community participation - exclusives, whitelists (Points system x Tiered system) - governance
   * Upfront patron fee - to protect and preserve a piece of art of their own choice, lower transaction fees?
   * Distinctive rewards - free tickets, early access, contact with their fav artiste, contribute to important socio-political causes
   * Partner with other communities, DAOs, cultural institutions
-  *
+  * On Chain message system for contacting NFT/Ticket holders

 ### ACTIVITIES
 * Education